dsupport-lab/cardano-wallet-integration/README.md

 ### Contributions

 Feel free to open issues or submit pull requests to enhance this repository.
 Together, we can empower the Cardano ecosystem and build better DApps! 🚀

----

-This description now includes the correct repository URL and remains focused on helping developers set up and use the project efficiently.
-Let me know if you'd like any further tweaks!